Cheap Internet for Seniors

 Summary:Pricing

 AT&T’s plans offer free installation, no deposit, no contract, and download speeds up to 5 Gbps for qualifying customers.
 The AT&T Access plan can cost up to $30 monthly for qualifying low-income households.
-In the past, you could even get this plan for free via the Affordable Connectivity Program (ACP).
-However, as of February 2024, the ACP is no longer accepting applications, and the program benefits will officially end in April 2024.2 While we’re disappointed to see this program end, we are glad that AT&T still serves low-income customers through the AT&T Access plan.
+In the past, you could even get the plan for free via the Affordable Connectivity Program (ACP), but ACP benefits officially ended in April 2024.2 We’re disappointed to see the program end, but we are glad that AT&T still serves low-income customers through the AT&T Access plan.

-If you don’t qualify for AT&T Access, there are other reasonably priced options.
+If you don’t qualify for AT&T Access, other reasonably priced options are available.
 AT&T fiber internet costs $55 monthly, with advertised download speeds up to 300 Mbps.
 You can even get download speeds of up to 1 Gbps for $80 per month.
-That means you can get speedier service per dollar with AT&T than Cox or CenturyLink.
+That means you can get speedier service per dollar with AT&T than with Cox or CenturyLink.

 » Dive Deeper: AT&T Internet Review

-However, AT&T’s fees are pretty expensive.
-For example, AT&T charges a $49 activation fee, almost double Cox’s activation fee.
+AT&T’s fees are pretty expensive though.
+The provider charges a $49 activation fee, for example, which is almost double Cox’s fee.
 Equipment rental fees start at $10 monthly.
-And if you request professional installation, there is a one-time fee of $149.
+If you request professional installation, there is a one-time fee of $149.
 Even if you choose self-installation, you may have to pay a fee of $99 if you require assistance from AT&T. All of these hidden fees can add up, so it’s critical to read the fine print.
 The upside is that AT&T will reimburse your cancellation fees if you switch from another provider.

 Remember that fiber internet is not offered everywhere.
-While costs are low and speeds high, you may lack access to fiber in your area.
+Costs are low and speeds high, but you may lack access to fiber in your area.
 AT&T also offers bundles with TV and mobile phone service in some areas.
 The prices, however, aren’t as favorable as those for bundling with Cox.
-For example, bundling fiber internet with DIRECTV starts at $124.99 per month, plus taxes and fees.
+Bundling fiber internet with DIRECTV, for example, starts at $124.99 per month, plus taxes and fees.

 » Also Check Out: DIRECTV Packages for Seniors